Auto accessories and the law

 Suspension modifications and safety for driving

-Some consumers raise or lower their vehicle’s suspension for aesthetic appeal or other reasons, but most states have laws on how low to the ground or how raised a vehicle may be.
-There are also various local laws on whether or not hydraulic suspension systems - often called simply ‘hydraulics’ - can legally be used while driving.
+Some consumers raise or lower their vehicle’s suspension for aesthetic appeal or other reasons, but most states have laws on how low to the ground or how raised a vehicle can be.
+There are also various local laws on whether or not hydraulic suspension systems—often called simply ‘hydraulics’—can legally be used while driving.

 Safety for driving